afmorris/til/wsl2-ubuntu-alias-to-open-visual-studio.md

 tags: [WSL2, til, published]
 ---

-I recently reinstalled WSL2 on my Windows machine, and I'm trying to work exclusive through that shell, even when I open Windows-based applications.
+I recently reinstalled WSL2 on my Windows machine, and I'm trying to work exclusively through that shell, even when I open Windows-based applications.

 VS Code already does this really well, and the integration is great.
 I, however, work in Visual Studio somewhat regularly, so I wanted the same type of experience as `code .`.